-Queensland Corrective Services (QCS) can confirm a Custodial Correctional Officer was spat on during an incident with a prisoner at Lotus Glenn Correctional Centre today.
+Queensland Corrective Services (QCS) can confirm that a custodial correctional officer received a neck injury as a result of an interaction with a prisoner yesterday at Lotus Glen Correctional Centre.

-The officer was assessed at the medical centre and was taken to hospital for further treatment.
+The officer withdrew from the cell and was taken to the medical centre for assessment.

-The matter will be referred to the CSIU for their consideration.
+The matter will be referred to the Corrective Services Investigation Unit.

 Prisoners who assault officers may face additional criminal charges and further prison time.
 They are also subject to internal disciplinary processes, including loss of privileges.

 Unfortunately from time to time our officers are required to put themselves in harm’s way to ensure the safety and security of the community.
 We are thankful for their commitment, and for the important role they play in making Queensland safer for all of us.

 Every day our officers interact with the most challenging and complex people in our society.